 Besides all these dangers, there are very few capital cities in the world in which you can walk securely in the street and Vienna is certainly one of them.

-- Currency - As in most European countries the official currency in Austria is the Euro.
-The average amount of money that you need to pay for the accommodation in Vienna is 60-70€ per day.
+- Currency - As in most European countries, the official currency in Austria is the Euro.
+The average amount of money that you need to pay for accommodation in Vienna is 60-70€ per day.
 Credit cards are acceptable and ATMs are available almost in all major cities.

 - Travel Insurance - Travel insurance which covers theft and medical problems is highly recommended for the tourists that are coming to Austria.